• Skip to primary navigation

 fresh blueberries on parchment-lined baking sheet | food blog | hearth health happiness

 If you decide to dry your own blueberries at home, it is actually very easy!
 Wash and dry your berries before adding to a parchment-lined baking sheet.
 Bake at 225ºF for 3 hours.
-The berries will shrivel, but still add a nice flavor punch to your granola. some recipes, like this recommendation from Martha Stewart suggests adding honey or a sweetener to the blueberries before drying.
+The berries will shrivel, but still add a nice flavor punch to your granola. some recipes, like this recommendation from Martha Stewart suggests adding a sweetener to the blueberries before drying.
 To keep sugar to a minimum, I dried mine without the added sweetener and loved it.
-Granted, these are an addition to a recipe that contains honey, so consider your goal and particular preferences.
+Granted, these are an addition to a recipe that contains pure maple syrup, so consider your goal and particular preferences.
 If you decide to add sweetener, I would add small amounts (like ½ - 1 tsp. per cup of berries) to test until you find the desired flavor.
 Finally, don't forget that they will shrink and your total amount will differ post-baking.
 1 ½ cup of blueberries yielded ½ cup dried blueberries.

 raw granola before baking on parchment paper | homemade granola | food blog | hearth health happiness